sigildeveloper/satura-bridge/README.md

 License

-Satura Bridge is released under the MIT License.
+Satura Bridge is released under the "MIT License" (LICENSE).

 Do whatever you want with the project, but please keep the original attribution.

 BTstack in "components/btstack/" is distributed under its own license.
-See "components/btstack/LICENSE".
+See ""components/btstack/LICENSE"" (components/btstack/LICENSE).

 ---